shihanqu/embedding-micro-benchmark/README.md

 # Embedding Micro Bench

 Tiny embedding enchmarker.

-## Why
-Measure model latency, token load, throughput.
+Use it to measure model latency, token load, throughput.
 Compare short/medium/long corpora.
 Spot slowdowns, bottlenecks, drift.
 Designed for local endpoints but can be easily modded for cloud API services.

 ## What it does